funkyheatmap/funkyheatmap/paper/paper.md

 Recommended geometries in `{funkyheatmap}` for different data types.
 The table presents the suggested visualisation methods (geoms) based on the data type of the columns.
 These recommendations provide a starting point for users to select the most appropriate visual representation for their specific data. \label{tbl-geoms}

 # Conclusion
 `{funkyheatmap}` streamlines the creation of publication-quality visualisation for mixed data types, empowering researchers and data scientists to communicate their results effectively.
-The ongoing development of `funkyheatmappy` (Python) and `funkyheatmapjs` (JavaScript) will further expand the accessibility and functionality of this visualisation solution.
+The development of `funkyheatmappy` (Python) and `funkyheatmapjs` (JavaScript) will further expand the accessibility and functionality of this visualisation solution.

 # Acknowledgements
 <!-- Acknowledgement of any financial support. -->